theholymcgreal/coursera-getting-and-cleaning-data-project/README.md

 # Getting and Cleaning Data
-Course Project for Getting and Cleaning Data
+Course Project for Getting and Cleaning Data uses the script run_analysis.R and:
-The script run_analysis.R:

 1. Downloads the dataset if it does not already exist in the working directory
 2. Loads activity and feature information